plotnicsystems/LunaToolbox/README.md

 ### License
-The LunaToolbox framework is closed software and required a license key.
+The LunaToolbox framework is open-sourced software licensed under the MIT license.